UCL/research-computing-with-cpp/session03/01Libraries.md

     * Share your code, collaborate, take pride.
     * This improves your code and your science.
 (See [this][NatureArticle]).
     * Your software should accumulate, reliably, and be extensible.
-* So, take care in your choice of library
+* So, take care in your choice of 3rd party library
     * Don't want to redo work later, at the end of PhD.
     * Don't want to rely too heavily on non-distributable code.
     * But if you do, understand what that means.